Register for kindergarten

 - a current Immunisation History Statement from the Australian Immunisation Register (AIR).

-$29.00 per registration year (non refundable, non transferable) must be paid by credit/debit card when you register on the online registration portal.
+- An admin fee of $29 per registration year (non refundable, non transferable) is payable by credit/debit card when you register.

-If you think you may be eligible or Early Start Kindergarten funding, please call the Central Registration Officer on 1300 787 624 before using the online portal.
+- If you think you may be eligible or Early Start Kindergarten funding: It's important that you call the Central Registration Officer on 1300 787 624 before using the portal.

 How placements are decided